phpbrew/Onion/README.md

     $ onion -d bundle

-### PEAR Features not support yet

-Current bundle command does not support PEAR special features like:

-- PEAR Task: like replace content, rename ... etc
-- PECL installation

 ## Compile package to Phar executable/library file

 An example, we use onion to compile our executable file `onion`: